 In the last few years, Cuba has seen enormous changes both culturally and economically, much of it directly impacting the food culture.
-A cookbook that’s showcasing this evolving food scene is.
+A cookbook that’s showcasing this evolving food scene is A Taste of Cuba.
 Written by Cynthia Carris Alonso, this cookbook seeks not only to highlight the depth of Cuban cuisine but to also “share the spirit of the Cuban people through my book.”

 Cuban cuisine is a dynamic blend of Spanish, French, African, and Taino (indigenous people of the Caribbean) influences.
 As a Caribbean nation, Cuba shares similar ingredients with its island neighbors, namely pork, rice, beans and tropical produce like bananas and avocados.
 Pork is by far the most popular meat in Cuba, flavoring everything from stews to roasts.
 Since sugar is a major Cuban crop, desserts lean on the sweet side, often with European influences.
 For instance, some popular desserts include Spanish-style custard flan and French chocolate mousse.